National Olympic Committee of Ukraine: History

 The history of the Olympic movement in Ukraine started in 1952 when Ukrainian athletes participated at the Games of the XV Olympiad in Helsinki as a part of the U.S.S.R.
 Team for the first time.

 During 1952 – 1990 the Olympic movement in Ukraine was developing and strengthening its position in the country's life.
 Ukrainian athletes constituted at least 25% of the composition of each USSR Olympic team.
 During the Games of the XXII Olympiad in 1980 some matches of football tournament took place in Kyiv and it was a great success.

 On 22 December 1990 the First General Assembly of founders took the decision to create the National Olympic Committee of Ukraine and the date mentioned above is the official date of its foundation.
 On recommendations of the International Olympic Committee, on 20 September 1991 in Ukraine was established the Ukrainian Olympic Academy on decision of the first session of the Ukrainian Olympic Assembly.
 The academy is an independent public organization that functions under the auspices of the NOC of Ukraine and promotes development and strengthening of Olympic movement in Ukraine, spiritual interpersonal enrichment among people, proliferation the exchange of values of national culture marked by the ideas and principles of Olympism.

 Couple of weeks after the referendum on independence, on 18 December 1991 the Verkhovna Rada petitioned to the International Olympic Committee to recognize the National Olympic Committee of Ukraine as a participant of Olympic movement since 1952.

 The NOC of Ukraine was permanently recognized by the International Olympic Committee in September 1993.

 In 1995 the NOC of Ukraine started to publish its official monthly magazine "Olimpiyska Arena" ("Olympic Arena") and since 1997 it issues twice a month bulletin "Olympic News from the NOC of Ukraine".

 On 28 March 2017 the National Olympic Committee of Ukraine signed a memorandum on cooperation with the International Children Center "Artek" (Carpathian).

+In 2025, the National Olympic Committee of Ukraine updated its official website.
+The update included changes to the site's structure and navigation, as well as the restoration of a digital archive covering Olympic events and results since 2000.
+The platform was developed in cooperation with the IT company PlantIn and was later awarded "Website of the Year for Sports Organization" at the SBC Ukraine Awards 2025.